liwang0513/Kickstarter-API/README.md

-Were gonna make an API out of Kickstarter.com by scraping their AJAX calls.
+I was gonna make an API out of Kickstarter.com by scraping their AJAX calls.
 Were gonna use NodeJS with the help of our framework called Cornerstore.

 Npm install -g cs to get the framework.
 Then you can cs init {{project}}